 In this section are described other available configuration parameters to configure:

 Cache expiration time:<map name="CacheProviderMap"> ... <time-to-live-seconds>0</time-to-live-seconds> <max-idle-seconds>0</max-idle-seconds> </map>

 Where time-to-live-seconds indicates how many seconds an entry can stay in cache and max-idle-seconds indicates how many seconds an entry may be not accessed before being evicted.

 Near Cache.<map name="CacheProviderMap"> ... <near-cache> <!-- Same configuration parameters of the Hazelcast Map.
 Note that size indicates the maximum number of entries in the near cache.
 A value of Integer.MAX_VALUE indicates no limit on the maximum size. --> <max-size>5000</max-size> <time-to-live-seconds>0</time-to-live-seconds> <max-idle-seconds>60</max-idle-seconds> <eviction-policy>LRU</eviction-policy> <!-- Indicates if a cached entry can be evicted if the same value is modified in the Hazelcast Map.
 Default is true. --> <invalidate-on-change>true</invalidate-on-change> <!-- Indicates if local entries must be cached.
 Default is false. --> <cache-local-entries>false</cache-local-entries> </near-cache> </map>

 Near Cache is a local cache for each cluster instance which is used for caching entries in the other cluster instances.
-This behaviour avoids to request those entries each time by executing a remote call.
-This feature could be helpful in order to improve Hazelcast Cache performances.
+This behaviour avoids requesting those entries each time by executing a remote call.
+This feature could be helpful in order to improve Hazelcast Cache performance.